Commonpoint Queens Ladders for Leaders Program – Frequently Asked Questions

 How can I check on the status of my Ladders application?

-Visit the DYCD website (https://application.nycsyep.com/Pages/StatusLogin.aspx) and follow the instructions, or contact the authorized Ladders Provider where you submitted your application.
+Visit the DYCD website (https://application.nycsyep.com/Pages/StatusLogin.aspx) and follow the instructions, or email [email protected] for a status update.

 What happens after I submit my application?